If we keep looking at the world from the same point of view, we learn nothing new.

 There is a big debate in San Francisco about how to handle our homeless crisis.
-And although different methods are proposed to solve the crisis, the consensus is still to remove the homeless from our eyesight.
+Although different methods are proposed to solve the crisis, the consensus is to remove the homeless from view.
 Yet, in Chuchin’s work, they are front and center protagonists to be studied and understood - no less human than his other subjects.

 One World, Multiple Perspectives

-In this exhibition, we presented five contemporary Chilean artists.
-The selected works focus on contemporary issues that most of us are familiar with.
-The same issues we have opinions on, we have read about and most likely, we have seen them addressed from our own, while living in the U.S.
+In this exhibition, we present five contemporary Chilean artists.
+The selected works focus on contemporary, familiar issues.
+We have opinions on, we have read about, and - most likely - we have seen them addressed in the U.S.

-At the beginning, we noted that if we look at issues only from a single perspective, we may learn nothing in.
-We would just maintain the same narrative, with the same view point.
-However, through these artworks we are presented with potentially similar points of views, and maybe even similar language, both verbal and visual.
+At the beginning, we noted that if we look at issues from only a single perspective, we may learn nothing.
+We would just maintain the same narrative, with the same viewpoint.
+However, through these artworks, we are presented with additional points of views, in languages, both verbal and visual.

 Nonetheless, one question remains:

 Do these Chilean artists see something that we don’t?